TO SEARCH THIS SITE

 WISE TEMPLE CENTER

-nature has placed an impassable difference" and as such had no right "to swear away the life of
+ourselves nature has placed an impassable difference" and as such had no right "to swear away the life of a

-a citizen" or participate "with us in administering the affairs of our Government."
-(To read the
+citizen" or participate "with us in administering the affairs of our Government."
+(To read the complete opinion of

 The answer to this perplexing and disturbing question is that it is and is not.

-President, Governor, and county Commissioners get to carry out the statutes on a day-to-day
+as the President, Governor, and county Commissioners get to carry out the statutes on a day-to-day basis.

-basis.
-Judges will resolve any constitutional or legal issues regarding the statutes being
+Judges will resolve any constitutional or legal issues regarding the statutes being enforced

 IMMIGRATION SEMINAR AT CHRIST CHURCH CATHEDRAL